GabriJP/Surveillance-AnomDetection-FedLearning/README.md

 This repository is organised into the following folder structure:

+* `docs`: Includes the main report and slides for the public defense (both in Spanish language).
 * `experiment description`: Experiment configuration JSON documents used for defining and executing all the experiments ran through the training scripts.
 * `labels`: Label files for the *UCSD Ped 1* and *UCSD Ped 2* datasets test sets required for the evaluation of the models.
 * `scripts`: Contains all the scripts written for the development of experiments, models evaluation and experiment analysis.
 More usage documentation is provided into this folder and in the preamble of each script.